-**Sundrop Farms’ existing pilot seawater greenhouse does not discharge brine to Spencer Gulf.
-The proposed expansion (approved in 2014) uses a solar distillation desalination process, and was proposed to return 2.7 Gigalitres of brine at 60 parts per thousand salinity into the gulf via Alinta Northern Power Station channel at time of its approval.
+**Sundrop Farms’ original pilot seawater greenhouse did not discharge brine to Spencer Gulf.
+The business’ expansion (approved in 2014) now uses a solar distillation desalination process, and has proposed to return 2.7 Gigalitres of brine at 60 parts per thousand salinity into the gulf via Alinta Northern Power Station channel at time of its approval.

 - 1 October 2017: Updated statuses of Olympic Dam, Port Spencer, Sundrop Farms and Ceduna plants.

 - 12 November 2019: Added Cultana pumped hydro project and separated single list into two.